The analytical discussion on strong gravitaional lensing for a gravitational source with a $f(R)$ global monopole: The Schwarzschild black hole with a global monopole

 The triplet of field configuration showing a monopole is

-Where $x^{a}x^{a}=r^{2}$.
-Here $\lambda$ and $\eta$ are parameters in this model.
-The model has a global O(3) symmetry, which is spontaneously broken to U(1).
+where $x^{a}a^{a}=r^{2}$.
+Here $\lambda$ and $\eta $ are model parameter.
+This model has a global O(3) symmetry, which is spontaneously broken to U(1).
 In order to couple this matter field to the gravitational field equation in the $f(R)$ theory and obtain their spherically symmetric solution, we adopt the line element as follow,

-In the $f(R)$ gravity theory, the action is given by,
+In the $f(R)$ gravity theory, the action is given by \cite{Carames3},

 where $f(R)$ is an analytical function of Ricci scalar $R$ and $\kappa=8\pi G$. $G$ is the Newton constant. $g$ is the determinant of metric tensor. $S_{m}$ is the action associated with the matter fields.
 According to the metric formalism, the field equation leads,